acl-org/eacl-2024/_pages/calls/tutorials.md

 ## Evaluation Criteria

 Each tutorial proposal will be evaluated according to its clarity and preparedness, novelty or timely character of the topic, instructors’ experience, likely audience interest, open access of the teaching material, and diversity aspects (see point 5 above).

 ## Tutorial Instructor Responsibilities

-Accepted tutorial presenters will be notified by 11 November 2020.
+Accepted tutorial presenters will be notified by 2 December 2020.
 They must then provide abstracts of their tutorials for inclusion in the conference registration material by the specific conference deadlines.
 The description should be in two formats: (a) an ASCII version that can be included in email announcements and published on the conference website, and (b) a PDF version for inclusion in the electronic proceedings (detailed instructions will be provided).
 Tutorial speakers must provide tutorial materials by the deadline specified for the conference, with **course slides submitted at least one month prior to the date of the tutorial** (conditioned on the final venue).
 The final submitted tutorial materials must minimally include copies of the course slides and a bibliography for the material covered in the tutorial.
 After the conference, the presenters will be invited to update their slides in the ACL Anthology (if needed).

 ## Important Dates

 EACL/NAACL-HLT/ACL-IJCNLP/EMNLP 2021 shared dates for tutorial proposal:

 - Extended submission deadline for tutorial proposals: Wednesday 4 November 2020
-- Notification of acceptance: Wednesday 11 November 2020
+- Notification of acceptance: Wednesday 2 December 2020
 - Tutorial slides + abstract + bibliography: one month prior to the date of the tutorial

 ## Tutorial Chairs

 **EACL**

 - Isabelle Augenstein, University of Copenhagen, Denmark
 - Ivan Habernal, Technical University of Darmstadt, Germany

 **NAACL-HLT**

 - Greg Kondrak, University of Alberta, Canada
 - Kalina Bontcheva, University of Sheffield, UK

 **ACL-IJCNLP**

 - David Chiang, University of Notre Dame, USA
 - Min Zhang, Soochow University, China

 **EMNLP**

 - Jing Jiang, Singapore Management University, Singapore
 - Ivan Vulić, University of Cambridge & PolyAI, UK